-- 4. When contested matters are not heard in person, the Court must allow the parents and children the opportunity to speak confidentially with their attorneys prior to cross-examination of witnesses. - 5.
-Between now and a reasonable time after courthouse-based operations resume, courts are encouraged to hear non-emergency matters and have the authority to hear these_matters by video, telephone, or other means that do not require in-person attendance, provided that the parties are able to suitably participate in the hearings.
+- 4. When contested matters are not heard in person, the Court must allow the parents and children the opportunity to speak confidentially with their attorneys prior to cross examination of witnesses.
+The Court shall ensure these private consultations are not recorded. - 5.
+Consistent with its due process determinations, the court shall make reasonable accommodation for attorneys, parties, and other participants who, due to disability or high risk of infection, the court determines are unable to safely appear at the proceeding in person without compounding said risk despite the court's health and safety precautions.
+Reasonable accommodation shall include virtual participation in the hearing. - 6.
+Except as otherwise ordered herein, any courts that are not conducting courthouse-based operations are encouraged to hear non-emergency matters and may hear these matters by video, telephone, or other means that do not require in-person attendance, provided that the parties are able to suitably participate in the hearings.
 These include procedural and substantive motions.
-Courts are encouraged to resume in-person hearings for nonemergency matters provided social distancing and other public health measures are strictly observed. - 6.
-No default orders for dependency fact-findings, termination fact-findings, or Title 13 guardianship fact-findings shall be entered until a reasonable time after courthouse-based operations resume, if these require personal service and in-person court appearances that would jeopardize public health and safety.
+Courts are encouraged to resume in-person hearings for nonemergency matters provided social distancing and other public health measures are strictly observed. - 7.
+No default orders for dependency fact-findings, termination fact-findings, or Title 13 guardianship fact-findings shall be entered until a reasonable time after courthouse-based operations resume, if these require both personal service and in-person court appearances that would jeopardize public health and safety.
+If they have not done so already, courts should post in a public location notice of a process by which parties appearing in response to notice of a hearing on a petition may do so without jeopardizing their health and safety.
+This public notice does not constitute actual notice.
 Default orders may be entered if (a) the defaulted party was served by publication, based upon a court finding that this alternative service was authorized by RCW 13.34.080 (1); or (b) the defaulted party was personally served or accepted service and the court finds, based upon evidence provided by the moving party, that the defaulted party was aware of or had been actually provided with notice and written information on how to participate in the scheduled hearing by telephone, video or other means.
 The court may set aside a default order if the party shows they were unable to appear or participate.

-- 7. While in general video or other forms of virtual visitation may serve on a temporary basis to preserve family connections during the time of the public health emergency as described in the Governor's Proclamations, such visitation will not be sufficient in some cases, because it cannot be accessed by the parent or child, or both, and the disruption/denial of visitation will not be in the best interests of the child.
-If, pursuant to the Governor's Proclamation 20-33 and Directive 20-02, DCYF modifies in-person visits between children and their parents or children and their siblings, DCYF will notify the parties of any modification, the child if 12 or older or their counsel if represented, and the CASA/Guardian ad Litem.
-While this emergency order remains in effect, courts should hear motions by a parent or child seeking in-person visits regardless of whether they are considered emergency motions.
-Courts should rule on motions seeking in-person visits based on the relevant facts of the case, the relevant dependency statutes, case law, Governor's Proclamations and Directives, guidance from the United States Department of Health and Human Services Children's Bureau, public health risks resulting from exposure to COVID-19, the child's age and developmental level, the feasibility of inperson and remote visitation, functional capacity of the parent and child, the child's best interests, and the child's health, safety, and welfare.
-Any court-ordered in-person visitation shall mandate the specific health, safety and welfare protocols that must be followed. - 8.
-As the COVID-19 emergency has caused some service delivery to be disrupted, courts are encouraged to consider whether parents were out of compliance with their services plans due to the COVID-19 emergency, and whether such plans shall be extended.
+8. While this emergency order remains in effect, courts should hear motions about visitation regardless of whether they are considered emergency motions.
+Courts should rule on motions about visitation based on the relevant facts of the case, the relevant dependency statutes, case law, Governor's Proclamations and Directives, guidance from the United States Department of Health and Human Services Children's Bureau, public health risks resulting from exposure to COVID-19, the child's age and developmental level, the feasibility of in-person and remote visitation, functional capacity of the parent and child, the child's best interests, and the child's health, safety, and welfare.
+Any court-ordered in-person visitation shall mandate the specific health, safety and welfare protocols that must be followed.